WildernessLabs/Documentation/docs/Meadow/Getting_Started/Updating_Meadow/index.md

 Done.
 ```

-In the `Firmware Version` section, make sure the major and minor version numbers match.
+In the `Firmware Version` section, make sure the first two version parts (major and minor version) match for each.
+The third and forth version parts (patch and build) may differ.

 ## Updating Visual Studio (for Windows) Extension